AlbertoMata/lwc-oss-minimal-rollup-setup/README.md

 Also, if new features are needed to assure basic security or functionality, we'll add new packages.

-## Bundling
+## Bundler

-We are using `rollup` for bundling the project since it keeps the project running with a minimal set of dependencies, the config script might get more complex in future releases.
+We are using `rollup` for bundling purposes since it can set the project up and running with a minimal set of dependencies, the config script might get more complex in future releases.